yquake2/yquake2/doc/040_cvarlist.md

   * `1` - only errors and warnings
   * `2` - best-practices validation

-* **vk_retexturing**: Apply retexturing:
-  * `0` - dont use retexturing logic and dont load the high resolution textures,
-  * `1` - load the high resolution textures if pack is installed.
-  * `2` - try to load the pack or scale up all 8bit textures if pack is not installed.

-* **vk_nolerp_list**: list separate by spaces of textures omitted from bilinear filtering.
-Used by default to exclude the console and HUD fonts.
-Make sure to include the default values when extending the list.

 * **vk_strings**: Print some basic Vulkan/GPU information.

 * **vk_mem**: Print dynamic vertex/index/uniform/triangle fan buffer